humblots/animated-card/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To use animated cards, simply import the component and use it in the js file of your choice.
+To use animated cards, simply import the component and use it in the js file that suits your needs.

 ```js
 import AnimatedCard from 'animated-card/dist'